ibm-cloud-docs/dr-automation-powervs/create-ha-cluster.md

 ## Download agent
 {: #download-agent}

-After adding nodes, download and install the agent on each virtual machine (VM).
-To add and install complete the following steps:
+After adding the nodes to the PowerHA cluster, download the agent.
+The agent downloads and installs the required PowerHA SystemMirror version on each node and prepares them for cluster configuration.

 {:shortdesc: .shortdesc}